particle-iot/redis-rs/README.md

 If you want to develop on the library there are a few commands provided by the makefile:

+Note: In order to run the tests you'll need `stunnel` installed.
+Most *nix distributions ship with this, but on MacOS you'll need to install it.
+`brew install stunnel` for instance.

 To build:

     $ make